 The infographic below clarifies the key dates under all three options and provides a teaser of the results.

 Under Option 1, Chris will make payments of $1,525 a month to his lender from July 2019 to August 2024 from his income.
 He will also save $4,000 a month over the same time period.
 This time period is represented in green.
 From August 2024 until July 2045, he will withdraw $1,525 from the savings he accumulated in the first five years to pay his mortgage.
 This period of time is shown in orange.
+This use of debt to finance investments is discussed in more detail in my post on good and bad debt.

 Under Option 2, Chris will make payments of $3,525 a month to his lender from July 2019 to August 2024 (the green segment) from his income.
 He will also save $2,000 a month over the same time period.
 From August 2024 until December 2027 (the orange segment), he will withdraw $3,525 a month from his accumulated savings to pay his mortgage.
 He will have fully re-paid his mortgage by December 2027, so any leftover savings will remain invested until July 2045.
 This time period is represented in yellow.